platformsh/platformsh-docs/sites/friday/src/create-apps/app-reference.md

             search: 'searchserver:elasticsearch'
 ```

-{{% /version/specific %}}

 ## Available disk space

-{{% version/specific %}}
-The maximum total space available to all apps and services is set by the storage in your plan settings.
-When deploying your project, the sum of all `disk` keys defined in app and service configurations
-must be *equal or less* than the plan storage size.

-So if your *plan storage size* is 5&nbsp;GB, you can, for example, assign it in one of the following ways:

-- 2&nbsp;GB to your app, 3&nbsp;GB to your database
-- 1&nbsp;GB to your app, 4&nbsp;GB to your database
-- 1&nbsp;GB to your app, 1&nbsp;GB to your database, 3&nbsp;GB to your OpenSearch service

-If you exceed the total space available, you receive an error on pushing your code.
-You need to either increase your plan's storage or decrease the `disk` values you've assigned.

-{{% disk-space-mb %}}
-<--->

 Disk for application containers are not committed to YAML files, but instead managed over the API using either the Console or the `{{% vendor/cli %}} resources:set` command.

 For more information, see how to [manage resources](/manage-resources.md).

-{{% /version/specific %}}

 ### Downsize a disk